lauragift21/conference-talks/the-edge-at-your-fingertips.md

 ## Limitation of Serverless Functions
 - All functions are stored in a  centralized core location (us-east1).
 - Cold starts after the function is idle.
-- Debugging and Testing is challenging.
+- Limited compute resources(CPU, memory).

 [.header: alignment(left), text-scale(1.0)]
 [.list: bullet-character(•), alignment(left)]